macdonst/enhance-workshop-codemash/docs/module06b-data-access.md

 @sandbox-startup
 node scripts/seed-data.mjs
 ```
+This is also a good way to build around your data.
+We put some seed data in the development database and we can use that to test the other code we write.

-We now have working data access routes.
+We now have working data access layer.
-There is no validation of the data for one thing.
-Lets fix that.

 ## Data Schema

-For a simple form we could add validation logic in the handler ad-hoc.
-But as the data gets more complex that becomes a challenge.
-One way to validate on the server is by creating a schema for the data and then validating against that.
-There are many ways to do this, but JSON Schema is a specification that is simple enough and widely supported.
+Our data access layer above allows for storing objects to the database.
+It does not have any concept of the shape of that data.
+We are going to need to validate the data in a later module.
+To do that we will need to know the shape we expect for that data.
+A data schema will allow us to compare given objects to the expected schema to verify.
+There are many ways to write a schema.
+We will chose JSON Schema ([JSON Schema](https://json-schema.org/)) for this app.

 Copy the following JSON schema into the `/app/models/schemas/links.mjs`.